 2. Watch your weight

 Additional weight puts additional stress on your knees, and that can damage your joints.
-Even a small weight loss can make a difference – every one pound 4 of weight lost is four pounds of pressure removed from the knees, according to the Arthritis Foundation.
+Even a small weight loss can make a difference to the pressure your knee has to carry.

 3. Eat for joint and bone health